anoopmundathan/frontend-nanodegree-arcade-game/README.md

 If you collide with an enemy - you lose one life.
 If you lose your last life - the game is ended.

 Every time you reach water - you earn points.
-Every time you earn a point you will see a new gems coming (green, blue or yellow) .
+Every time you earn a point you will see a new gem coming (green, blue or yellow) .
 You will get following benefit if you collected gems.

-one additional life for Green gem
+One additional life for Green gem

-Extra points for Orange Gem
+Extra points for Orange gem

 Extra points for Blue gem

 ## How to start the game